Contexter/FountainAI/Step-by-Step, Aspect-by-Aspect Comparison of FountainAI Setup Guide and FountainAI Secrets Manager.md

 - Designed to help developers set up the initial environment for multiple Vapor applications.

 **Secrets Manager**:
-- Aims to centralize and automate the management of secrets and CI/CD workflows, providing ongoing support beyond the initial setup.
+- Aims to centralize and automate the management of secrets, CI/CD workflows, and verify VPS requirements, providing ongoing support beyond the initial setup.

 #### 3. **Implementation**